Tenzing Tsondu: Controversy

-Ding Zhen's sudden ascension to wealth and fame caused great controversy, especially among China's Small-town Swots.
-Some netizens disparage his success as the "epitome of superficiality" while they struggle because their only path to success is in hard work in school and the workplace.
+Ding Zhen's sudden ascension to wealth and fame caused controversy, especially among China's small-town swots and incels.
+Some disparage his success as the "epitome of superficiality" while they struggle because their only path to success is in hard work in school and the workplace.
 Ding lacks formal education and yet gained wealth and status, including a job in a Chinese state-owned enterprise, which usually requires fierce competition to obtain.

 The Central Tibetan Administration criticized the Chinese government's use of Ding Zhen as propagandistic and not really promoting Tibetan culture, especially their religion.
 Other critics argued that Ding Zhen's status as an ethnic minority contributes to fetishization and colonial-gazes from a China dominated by ethnic Han people, who view him and Khampa culture as a primitive and exotic "other".
 Furthermore, in attracting tourists interested in fulfilling their cottagecore fantasies, he risks shifting local traditions toward conformity with tourists' expectations.